Image Editing

 **Generate**

 Click the submit button to generate.
-A new image block will be created with your inpainted result, preserving your original image.
+A new image node will be created with your inpainted result, preserving your original image.

 When you submit an inpainting request: